 NUKES IN KY?

-We couldn't make this nonsense up?
+We can't make this nonsense up!

 THE BAD NEWS: With Biden-era federal subsidies for new nuclear power plants, Trump's talk of deregulating the approval process, the overnight wealth of some politically-connected developers (despite zero experience) and the power demands of hyper-scale data centers, interest in nuclear power is resurging.

-Why would LCAN push back against nuclear power?
+Why would LCAN be against nuclear power?

 Nukes Are Way Too Slow